Advances in Environmental Sciences - International Journal of the Bioflux Society

 The journal covers all the fields of environmental sciences, connected to life sciences, geology, physics, chemistry, economics, policies or legislation (both theoretical and applied issues).

 AES Bioflux is a good opportunity for you to publish your original research, review, or short communication, both printed and online, color, open access.
 The journal is disseminated on a very large scale.
+Our policy allows the author(s) to hold the copyright without restrictions.

+This is an open-access journal distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution and reproduction in any medium, provided the original author and source are credited.
+The journal has no article submission charges.
+The journal has a waiver policy for developing country authors (only for cases of very good quality manuscripts).
 A publication fee of 200 USD, or 700 LEI (or equivalent in EURO) should be payed after your paper is accepted.
 When the manuscript's first author is a member of the Editorial Board Expanded (AES Bioflux), there is no fee for publication.
 Please attach a scanned payment document and email to email@example.com

 SWIFT CODE of the bank: BTRLRO22